 - Community and regional support- especially the business community.
 This is in place and growing.
 See Letters of Support page.

-A marketing plan to promote the new service: Travel Salem has prepared a 2-year marketing plan, and it has been funded by the ROAR Grant.
+- A marketing plan to promote the new service: Travel Salem has prepared a 2-year marketing plan, and it has been funded by the ROAR Grant.
 See Grants page.

-And now lastly, a Minimum Revenue Guarantee (MRG).
+- And now lastly, a Minimum Revenue Guarantee (MRG).

 Here’s how it works:

-The money for the $1.75 million target comes from two sources in our plan:
+The money for the $1.5 million target comes from two sources in our plan:

 Only a portion of the local funds are used during initial draw down of the MRG funds.
 A ratio that includes mostly grant money and only a part of the local fund is used first, protecting the majority of the local fund.

-If enough tickets are purchased, filling approximately 85% of seats, the MRG is never used and the funds are given back to the donors.
+- If enough tickets are purchased, filling approximately 85% of seats, the MRG is never used and the funds are given back to the donors.

-We only need to capture about 10% of existing ticket buyers in our area to fill the planes to 85%.
+- We only need to capture about 10% of existing ticket buyers in our area to fill the planes to 85%.